 In quantifying the options, it became clear that besides conservation, most would be very expensive to implement and had other attendant issues that need to be resolved prior to implementation.
-What these recommendation represent is a suite of the best opportunities to reduce GHG emissions from oil and gas sector operations, but that does not mean they are cheap, easy or ready to implement.
+What these recommendations represent is a suite of the best opportunities to reduce GHG emissions from oil and gas sector operations, but that does not mean they are cheap, easy or ready to implement.
 Rather, the investigations within this report recommend the areas for further study.
+Note that a federal cap and trade policy or other added costs for carbon emissions may change the economics.

 Table EX-7 describes the Oil and Gas sector policies, their projected GHG emission reductions and the direct costs.
 There is overlap amongst the options, that is, options that accounting for the same GHG emissions.
 Depending on which policies are implemented, the overlap would vary.
 For that reason, the overlap figures are presented as a range.
-(These will be filled in soon.)